2005 French European Constitution referendum

 A referendum on the Treaty establishing a Constitution for Europe was held in France on 29 May 2005 to decide whether the French government should ratify the proposed constitution of the European Union.
 The result was a victory for the "no" campaign, with 55% of voters rejecting the treaty on a turnout of 69%.

 France was the second country to go to the polls in a referendum on ratification, after a Spanish referendum approved the treaty by a wide margin in February, but was the first to reject the treaty.
 France's rejection of the Constitution left the treaty with an uncertain future, with other EU member states pledging to continue with their own arrangements for ratification.

 The result was surprising to political commentators, with those in favour of the "yes" vote having received 71% of mentions on television between 1 January and 31 March.

-The No-vote was later overridden by the French parliament.

-As of 2025, this was the most recent referendum in France.
+As of 2026, this was the most recent referendum in France.